Skip to Main Content

 Flores Neighborhood Library

-The Most Reverend Patricio F. Flores, Archbishop of San Antonio, served as a priest in the Houston-Galveston Diocese during 1950s - 1960s.
-The first Mexican-American elevated to the hierarchy of the Catholic Church in the U.S., he was active in programs for Houston's Hispanic community
+Patricio F. Flores, the first Mexican-American elevated to the hierarchy of the Catholic Church in the U.S., he was active in programs for Houston's Hispanic community.

 Freed-Montrose Neighborhood Library